smolijar/gitwiki-thesis/src/state-of-art/_intro.md

 * **Document format**
     * Variety of the supported languages
-    * Support for Markdown and Asciidoc
+    * Support for Markdown and AsciiDoc
     * Extensibility for the new LMLs
     * Language feature support